Here’s a suggested itinerary for a week in Israel that includes Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 Day 5: Explore Jerusalem

 - In the afternoon visit Mount of Olives which is a mountain ridge named for the olive groves that once covered its slopes.
-The Mount of Olives has served as a Jewish burial ground for more than 3,000 years, featuring around 150,000 graves, which makes it one of the oldest and most significant Jewish cemeteries.
+The Mount of Olives has been used as a Jewish burial cemetery for over 3,000 years, with around 150,000 tombs, making it one of the oldest and most significant Jewish cemeteries.
 It also holds great importance in Christianity, as Jesus frequently visited this area to teach and pray.
 From the Mount of Olives, you can enjoy breathtaking panoramic views of the Old City of Jerusalem and the iconic Dome of the Rock.
-Standing at approximately 826 meters (2,710 feet) above sea level, it is divided from the city by the Kidron Valley.
+It is located about 826 meters (2,710 feet) above sea level and is separated from the city by the Kidron Valley.

-- Then visit Tomb of the Virgin Mary at the foot of Mount of Olives, believed by Christians to be the burial place of Mary.
-The existing church and tomb trace their origins to the 6th century.
-The tomb is located in a small, softly lit, and peaceful chamber.
+- Then visit the Tomb of the Virgin Mary at the foot of Mount of Olives, believed by Christians to be the burial place of Mary.
+The present church and tomb date back to the sixth century.
+The tomb is situated in a modest, dimly lighted, and peaceful chamber.

 Church of the Holy Sepulchre (Jerusalem) |